hamzaAlkoozy/task-2-laravel/README.md

 ## Configuration
+I attached `.env.example` file, take the content and place it on `.env` file in your machine <br>

-check `.env` file, you might want to change config
+<br>you might want to change some config
 <br>
 E.g: `DB_USERNAME` and `DB_PASSWORD`